kr15tyk/CC_TestPlans/README.md

-The testplans repository is setup to use a YAML file to generate custom NDcPPv3.0 test plans.
+This repository uses a YAML file to generate custom NDcPPv3.0 test plans.

 Follow these steps to generate a custom test plan: